/ Yamcs Server Manual / General Information / Time in Yamcs

 For telemetry packets, it is set by the pre-processor, normally with a time extracted from the packet.
 However it can be set to the mission time if the useLocalGenerationTime option is set to true.

-The spacecrafts which have no mean to synchronize time (e.g. no access to GPS) will usually use a free running on-board clock (initialized to 0 at startup) to timestamp the packets.
+Spacecrafts that have no means to synchronize time (e.g. no access to GPS) will usually use a free running on-board clock (initialized to 0 at startup) to timestamp the packets.
 In these cases, the on-board time needs to be correlated with the mission time.
 The Time Correlation Service can be used for this purpose.

 Finally, the TM links have an option updateSimulationTime which can be used to set the mission time to the time extracted from the packet.
 This works if the SimulationTimeService is used.